| | | |

 WRITE and PLAY: Colors Scavenger Hunt

 It was a beautiful day, perfect for heading outside.
-I wrote up a quick scavenger hunt paper, but I’ve included a nice Printable Colors Scavenger Hunt in the Free Preschool Lesson Checklist for you guys.
+I wrote up a quick scavenger hunt paper, but I’ve included a nice Printable Colors Scavenger Hunt in the FREE LESSON PLAN CHECKLIST for you guys.

 We took our scavenger hunt paper, a pencil, and a cup for collecting treasures and went for a little walk around the house and down the block.
 Little #3 was enthusiastic about drawing pictures of the things he found for each color.
 For the rainbow square he found something that had a lot of colors on it, as opposed to all the colors.

-Today’s free printables are included in the free Lesson Plan Checklist.
-Click image to have the Checklist sent to your Inbox!
+Today’s free printables are included in the FREE LESSON PLAN CHECKLIST.
+Click HERE to have the checklist sent to your inbox.

 There were of course so many choices for each color.
 He ended up drawing a red fire hydrant, dry orange pine needles, a yellow flower, green grass, a blue hose faucet, a purple flower, a dried violet bloom, and a multicolored leaf.